ivpn/ivpn.net/src/content/pages/knowledgebase/passwords/i-forgot-my-ivpn-account-id-what-should-i-do.md

 We can also try and look up your IVPN Account ID if you send us an email (support@ivpn.net) with the information of your last purchase.
 Use [PGP encryption](/knowledgebase/general/how-do-i-send-a-secure-pgp-encrypted-email-to-ivpn/) for the message if you prefer.

-For card payments on made on our website, provide:
+For card payments made on our website, provide:
 - **first 6 digits** of the card
 - **last 4 digits** of the card
 - **expiry date** of the card